nathangrigg/clearsign/README.md

 The script was originally written by Lenny Domnitser but is no longer maintained.
 Nathan Grigg wrote a tiny bug fix and enriched the command line interface.

-# To do

-- Allow basic operation on systems without the argparse module